El Nido Domestic Violence Transitional Housing Program

 Gives abused women the chance to make a fresh start – with the tools they need for their families to thrive.

 El Nido (Spanish for the Nest) is a safe, confidential place where homeless women with children can heal from trauma, gain new knowledge and job skills, and become financially solvent.
 This 12-month program offers families stable housing and supportive services while clients move towards self-sufficiency.

 Capacity: 45 beds

 Housing search assistance

-Residents live in an 11-unit apartment complex for up to a year or more and, with the assistance of social workers, obtain the counseling, child care, employment, educational, and transportation services they need to become self-sufficient.
-Each of the units was beautifully furnished by a local congregation.
+Residents live in an 11-unit apartment complex for a year or more and, with the assistance of social workers, obtain the counseling, child care, employment, educational and transportation services they need to become self-sufficient.
+Each of the units is beautifully furnished by a local congregation.

-Call El Nido Program office at (619) 563-9878 and the staff will complete a phone screening with you and describe the program in detail.
+Call the El Nido Program at (619) 563-9878 and the staff will complete a phone screening with you and describe the program in detail.